jdmota/quasejs/packages/unit/README.md

 #### Custom directory

-You can specify a fixed location for storing the snapshot files using the `snapshotDir` config.
+You can specify a fixed location for storing the snapshot files using the `snapshotLocation` config.

 The snapshot files will be saved in a directory structure that mirrors that of your test files.